DanBlanton.Com Striperfest

 The Top Fundraiser For West Coast Striped Bass Conservation

-Doug Lovell MC For the great striped bass fishery of the Sacramento - San Joaquin Bay-Delta Estuary, Striperfest is hands down the largest fundraiser.
-Since its inception in 1997, Striperfest has raised $147,190 and has granted $24,470.
+For the great striped bass fishery of the Sacramento - San Joaquin Bay-Delta Estuary, Striperfest is hands down the largest fundraiser.
+Since its inception in 1997, Striperfest has raised $168,192.66 and has granted $24,470.
 Striperfest has been routinely recognized in national and local fly fishing publications, as well as local news media.
-Striperfest 2010 was the most successful event ever, raising $28,575 for Bay/Delta conservation and other worthwhile grants.
+Striperfest 2011 was the most successful event ever, raising $28,461 (net) for Bay/Delta conservation and other worthwhile grants.

 One of our more effective grants has been to Earthjustice, supporting their lawsuit against the National Marine Fisheries Service for failing to protect salmon and steelhead from the Delta water pumps.
-Striperfest donated $7,061 to Earthjustice for this effort.
+Striperfest donated $12,500 to Earthjustice for this effort.
 As a result of the lawsuit, the NMFS was directed to revise its salmon and steelhead protections, resulting in a new plan, presented in 2009, supporting a decrease of about 25% in water exports.
 Striperfest continues to support this lawsuit during appeal by the water exporters.
-Since inception of Striperfest, Earthjustice has received $14,846 in donations, supporting Earthjustice’s overall efforts on behalf of the Bay-Delta ecosystem.

-The primary recipient of Striperfest grants has been the California Sportfishing Protection Alliance (CSPA).
-The CSPA has provided the attorney for the Coalition for a Sustainable Delta lawsuit at a cost of $84,180.
-Striperfest has additionally granted $6,000 to CSPA for its conservation efforts - in total CSPA has received $90,180.
+By far, the primary recipient of Striperfest grants has been the California Sportfishing Protection Alliance (CSPA).
+The CSPA has provided the attorney for the Coalition for a Sustainable Delta lawsuit at a cost of $84,181.
+Striperfest has additionally granted $6,000 to CSPA for its conservation efforts - in total CSPA has received $90,181.

 To provide tax-exempt status for Striperfest, the Northern California Council of the Federation of Fly Fishers (NCCFFF) is the recipient and dispenser of Striperfest funds.
 The NCCFFF is a 501(c) 3 organization.
 The NCCFFF dispenses grants at the direction of the Striperfest committee.
 The NCCFFF has not charged any administrative fees - 100% of Striperfest donations are dispersed for conservation, legal, and youth grants.